 Finding Hidden Waste in Software Licenses

 We begin by taking stock of every software subscription and license in your organization.
-This often reveals startling findings: duplicate tools with overlapping functions, departments paying for more seats than they need, and forgotten subscriptions that continue billing month after month.
+This process frequently uncovers common issues: duplicate tools with overlapping functions, departments acquiring more licenses than necessary, and forgotten subscriptions that continue to incur charges.

 Our license audit typically includes: